 Figure 4 shows the DTS light boxes from the sensor's point of view.
 Each box has a different intensity, and every patch in every box is compared to the other patches to produce the results.

 During each test, randomly chosen pixels from one luminance are compared to randomly chosen pixels from another, resulting in a new distribution (power density function) and the basis for further calculations.
 This measurement process provides accurate test results that can better pinpoint the exact locations of underperforming quality.

-In general, the CDP results can be displayed using a graph (see figure 5).
+In general, the CDP/CTA results can be displayed using a graph (see figure 5).
 This graph shows various colors that indicate the probability of a contrast being reproduced in the camera's field of view.
 As we see in the graph above, the yellow patches indicate a strong reproduction performance in higher-intensity and contrast scenes.
 The performance drops to zero once saturation is reached, which is visible on the far-right side of the graph.
 Compare this to the purple patches that indicate poorer performance in low-light scenes.

 Looking at Figure 6 and the results in Figure 7 (see red cutout), we see that the camera performs well in higher illumination but still may experience issues (notice the noise in figure 7) when the intensity is exceptionally bright.
 Each image is analyzed section by section, and the respective patch is evaluated for plausibility and to check for potential testing errors.

 Figures 8 and 9 (see red cutout) show the results for mid-level intensity.
 Here we can see that denser patches show less probability of contrast detection when the light is lower.